divinenickname/ss-pac/README.md

 # Shadowsocks with .pac (ss-pac)
 A simple, home-ready solution for traffic routing using the Shadowsocks protocol.
 If you don't want to switch proxies just to access certain sites, this solution can help you.

+You can configure the list of sites that you want to open through the proxy.
+The server returns a .pac file which you can use in your system settings.

 ## Getting starting
 **Prerequisites:** You need to have Docker and Docker Compose installed.
 If you are not familiar with these tools, please refer to this [link](https://www.docker.com/products/docker-desktop/).